 Born 1977 in Tromsø, Norway Marita is a visual artist and musician from Manndalen/Olmmáivággi, now based in Tromsø in the north of Norway.
 Marita works on the borderline between art, life and science, focusing mainly on sound, performance art and installation.
 She likes to experiment with different media, and her work is often site-specific and relational, reinforced by a strong performative tension.
 Her oeuvre is characterized by a straightforward and sincerely personal expression.
 Mysterious and enchanting.
 Approaching the audience with an utmost seriousness and taking it with storm, she consistently shakes up the crowd of spectators.
 Inspired by elements from Sámi, Kven and Northern culture and subcultures, and from relations to people and places, she embodies personas of varied but particular properties; The seer, the witch, the sage or the jester.
 Equally understated, minimal and expressive, the works explore a world of challenge, strangeness, melancholy and desire with narrative passages or content.
 At times autobiographical, she mixes with more symbolic and ritualistic elements.
 Her experience as a Sami, a woman and a citizen of the world are interweaved into her living pictures, which are multi-layered works stemming from deep reflection.

-She had singing lessons since the age of 7, she has ventured through soul, opera, pop, rock and jazz, and has developed her own personal style and artistic expression, using her voice and body more and more in experimental ways.
+She had singing lessons since the age of 7, she has ventured through soul, opera, pop, rock and jazz, and has developed her own personal style and artistic expression, using her voice and body in experimental ways.